nephilahacks/beersearch/README.md

 # Beer Search App

-Minimal app written in Angular + Electron to search your favourite beers!
+Minimal app written in Angular + Electron to search for your favourite beers!

 ## Install